Delboy/DryDrops/README.md

 1. Log into Github.
 2. On the 'Repositories' tab click 'New'.
 This takes you to the create a new repository page.
-3. Name the repository and click 'Create repositry'.
+3. Name the repository and click 'Create repository'.
-4. Your new repsoitory is now set up and ready to use.
+4. Your new repository is now set up and ready to use.

 #### Forking